NIRISS AMI-Specific Treatment of Limiting Contrast

 Limiting-contrast, Climit(s), is the companion-to-host flux ratio of the minimum detectable companion.
 It is the detection limit and the best that can be done.

-The article Contrast Considerations for JWST High-Contrast Imaging provides a general treatment of "contrast" (C), including Climit(s).
+The article HCI Contrast Considerations provides a general treatment of "contrast" (C), including Climit(s).

 Climit(s) is a function of essentially everything related to high-contrast imaging (HCI): myriad eclectic technical factors and procedures, end-to-end.
 This treatment of Climit(s) for NIRISS AMI is based on Greenbaum et al. (2015).

 Figure 1 shows the best available treatment of Climit(s) for the NIRISS AMI.
 This graphic is adapted from Figure 6 in Greenbaum et al. (2015).

 The "technical factors" or assumptions behind the curves in Figure 1 include:

 - Theoretical binary target

 - Good flat field measurements with subpixel accuracy by precise positioning